jerboa88/komodo/README.md

 ## 🤝 Contributing

-If you encounter any problems with the script, feel free to [create an issue].
+If you encounter any problems with the script, feel free to [create an issue](https://github.com/jerboa88/komodo/issues).

 Pull requests, bug reports, translations, and other kinds of contributions are greatly appreciated.
 By contributing code, you agree to license your contributions under the terms of the [LICENSE].

 ### Background

-This project is written in [TypeScript] and uses [Vite] and [vite-plugin-monkey] to bundle the code into a single file that can be installed as a userscript.
+This project is written in [TypeScript](https://www.typescriptlang.org/) and uses [Vite](https://vite.dev/) and [vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey) to bundle the code into a single file that can be installed as a userscript.

-We use [Bun] for package management.
+We use [Bun](https://bun.sh/) for package management.
 You can use another package manager if you want, but you'll have to replace refererences to `bun` or `bunx` in the following places:

 - Script commands in `package.json`
 - Husky hooks in `.husky/*`
 - Workflows in `.github/workflows/*`

-We use the [Conventional Commits] specification for commit messages.
-These conventions are enforced using [Commitlint] via [Husky] pre-commit hooks.
+The [Conventional Commits](https://www.conventionalcommits.org/) specification is used for commit messages.
+These conventions are enforced using [Commitlint](https://commitlint.js.org/) via [Husky](https://typicode.github.io/husky/) pre-commit hooks.

-We also use [Commitizen], so you can use `bun commit` to commit changes using an interactive prompt instead of `git commit`.
+[Commitizen](https://commitizen-tools.github.io/commitizen/) is set up as well, so you can use `bun commit` to commit changes using an interactive prompt instead of `git commit`.

-[Biome] is used for linting and formatting.
+[Biome](https://biomejs.dev/) is used for linting and formatting.

-[Semantic Release] is used to automate the release process.
+[Semantic Release](https://semantic-release.gitbook.io/semantic-release/) is used to automate the release process.

 ### Getting Started

 To work on the project locally, first clone the repository and run `bun install` to install the dependencies.

-To build the script, run `npm run build`.
+To build the script, run `bun run build`.
 This will create a `dist` folder with the compiled script.

-To run the script in development mode, run `npm run dev`.
+To run the script in development mode, run `bun run dev`.
 This will start a development server that will watch for changes and rebuild the script automatically.

 ## 🧾 License

 This project is licensed under the MIT License.
 See [LICENSE] for details.

-The project logo is from the [Fluent Emoji] collection, licensed under the [MIT License].
+The project logo is from the [Fluent Emoji](https://github.com/microsoft/fluentui-emoji) collection, licensed under the [MIT License](https://github.com/microsoft/fluentui-emoji/blob/main/LICENSE).

 This project is not affiliated with or endorsed by Komoot in any way.

 ## 🖇️ Related

-- **[Better Segments for Strava]** - A userscript for Strava that adds additional stats and features to the starred segments page.
+- **[Better Segments for Strava](https://github.com/jerboa88/better-segments-for-strava)** - A userscript for Strava that adds additional stats and features to the starred segments page.

 ## 💕 Funding

 Find this project useful?
-[Sponsoring me] will help me cover costs and **_commit_** more time to open-source.
+[Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.

 If you can't donate but still want to contribute, don't worry.
 There are many other ways to help out, like: